 |Life Insurance Premiums Outside of Superannuation||Premiums payments are not tax deductible|

 |Life Insurance Benefit Payments Outside of Superannuation||Benefit payments are generally tax deductible|

 |Life Insurance Premiums Funded Through Superannuation||Premium payments are typically fully tax deductible|

 |Life Insurance Through Superannuation Benefit Payments||Benefit payments can attract tax as high as 35% if they are paid to non-dependents|

 Conditions of Super Fund Life Cover Tax Deduction

-The general rule stands in most cases that life insurance premiums, outside of superannuation, are not usually tax deductible but the benefit paid when a successful claim is made on the policy is tax free.
+If your life insurance is through your super fund your premiums are tax deductible.
+The general rule is that life insurance premiums, outside of superannuation, are not tax deductible but the benefit from a successful claim is tax free.